 Schumer has risen to the top of the comedy business by refusing to give up.
 Her daring, pointed humor has made her an unapologetically outspoken advocate for women in a profession whose misogyny she exploits for laughs.
 Amy Schumer’s rise has been spectacular over the last three years.

-Amy’s raw comedic genius, on the other hand, is at the heart of her success.
-She is considered one of the best stand up comedians as her stand up routine provides a distinctly female viewpoint on relationships from the past and present, while also having a dark side.
+Amy’s raw comedic genius, on the other hand, is at the heart of her success. her stand-up routine provides a distinctly female viewpoint on relationships from the past and present, while also having a dark side.

 Schumer authored and starred in Trainwreck, directed by Judd Apatow, and released this year to critical acclaim.
 Schumer has shown a willingness to throw punches since the beginning of her stand-up career, no matter how low the hit fell.
 She’s continuing to gain traction outside of television, with a lead role in the comedy “I Feel Pretty” and a starring role in a play.